hammyhammer/combat-tracker/README.md

 # combat-tracker

-##Description
+## Description
 A side passion project I thought of while playing DnD.
 An application that keeps track of conditions, damage done, initiative order, etc to make the DM's role much easier

+## Ambitions
+- Include weapons and equipment
+- Include Dicing rolling animation
+- A random monster generator

-##Technologies Used
+## Technologies Used
 #React